Alliance Learning Center

 Katy thrives on inspiring students to embrace their own imaginations and express themselves through words.
 Her creative zest for life is contagious, and her classroom is a place where ideas flow freely and kids feel empowered to share their unique voices.
 Students are drawn to her vibrant energy, and her classes are filled with laughter, learning, and a sense of accomplishment.

-adventures in Writing for grades 1-2
+Creative Writing for grades 6-8

 Class Details: